Kazakhstan: Independence

-On 25 October 1990, Kazakhstan declared its sovereignty on its territory as a republic within the Soviet Union.
-Following the August 1991 aborted coup attempt in Moscow, Kazakhstan declared independence on 16 December 1991, thus becoming the last Soviet republic to declare independence.
-Ten days later, the Soviet Union itself ceased to exist.
+Kazakhstan declared its sovereignty within the Soviet Union on 25 October 1990.
+Following the failed August 1991 coup attempt in Moscow, the country proclaimed full independence on 16 December 1991, becoming the last Soviet republic to do so.
+Ten days after Kazakhstan's declaration, the Soviet Union itself dissolved.
+This period marked a significant turning point in Kazakhstan's history, as it embarked on a new political and economic path separate from Moscow's control.